 WHEREAS, women have been involved in aviation since its earliest days, from E. Lillian Todd, who became the first woman to design and build aircraft in 1906; to Helen Richey, who became the first woman pilot for a U.S. commercial airline in 1934; to Astronaut Dr. Sally Ride who became the first American woman in space in 1983; to Jeana Yeager who copiloted the first non-stop and non-refueled flight around the world in 1986; to Astronaut Eileen Collins, who became the first female Space Shuttle pilot in 1995, and the first female Space Shuttle Commander in 1999; and

 WHEREAS, although the number of women involved in the aviation and aerospace industry has steadily increased, women are still underrepresented; and

-WHEREAS, it is recognized that the path to increasing the participation of women in aviation and aerospace is through a collaborative effort of government, industry, and dedicated organizations and individuals to expose young women to positive female role models, to inspire them to study aviation STEM curriculum, and to prepare them to pursue goals in aviation and aerospace;
+WHEREAS, it is recognized that the path to increasing participation of women in aviation and aerospace is through a collaborative effort by government, industry, and dedicated organizations and individuals to expose young women to positive female role models, to inspire them to study aviation STEM curriculum, and to prepare them to pursue goals in aviation and aerospace;